Life Healthcare Group

 Life Healthcare Group (formerly Afrox Healthcare) is a South African private hospital group, founded in 1983.

-Headquartered in Johannesburg, the group has a presence in 13 international markets, operates 63 private healthcare facilities, and employs over 16,000 people (including 3,000 healthcare professionals) as of 2025.
+Headquartered in Johannesburg, the group is focused on Southern Africa, operates 75 main private healthcare facilities, numerous additional clinics and other healthcare facilities, and employs over 16,500 people (including over 10,000 nurses) as of 2025.

 History

 Founded as Afrox, the company was traded on the JSE Limited until it was sold to Business Venture Investments Limited (Bidco), a Black Economic Empowerment group, in 2005.

-In November 2016, Life Healthcare bought European radiology services company, Alliance Medical, for around R10.4 billion.
+In November 2016, Life Healthcare bought European radiology services company Alliance Medical for around R10.4 billion.